Skip to the Main Content

 In the originally failed version, here’s how I tried to build the vector space of intertwiners between permutation representations, namely what you’re calling

-where A and B are finite G-sets.
+where AA and BB are finite GG-sets.

 First, I took the action groupoid: